-A bed bug steamer is one of the more popular methods of killing bedbugs and there are two types to chose from, a dry steamer and a wet steamer.
+A bed bug steamer is one of the more popular methods of killing bedbugs, and there are two types to choose from, a dry steamer and a wet steamer.

-Dry steamers are the preferred model as they reach upwards of 240 degrees Fahrenheit and leave less moisture after treatment.
-Wet steamers, still effective on bed bugs, don’t reach such high temperatures and can leave surfaces wet; the higher the temperature, the more effective in tight spots.
+Dry steamers are preferred as they reach upwards of 240 degrees Fahrenheit and leave less moisture after treatment.
+Wet steamers, still effective on bed bugs, don’t reach such high temperatures and can leave surfaces wet; the higher the temperature, the more effective they are in tight spots.

 You’ll notice PSI on a number of models; dry steamers usually have a higher Pound per Square Inch than the wet models – higher PSI means the unit can reach a higher temperature.
-You also want to make sure that the model you choose gives you the ability to regulate the amount of steam released from the tip!
+You also want to make sure that the model you choose allows you to regulate the amount of steam released from the tip!

-These steamers use up a lot of water and capacity is another key consideration.
-High quality steamers can hold more than 32oz of water where a hand held unit may only be able to hold a cup of water.
-If you are treating a home for bed bugs, you’ll want the larger capacity or you’ll quickly become frustrated having to wait for the unit to cool down and refill!
-However, if you’re in a studio apartment, a hand steamer may the right choice for you.
+These steamers use a lot of water, and capacity is another key consideration.
+High-quality steamers can hold more than 32oz of water, whereas a handheld unit may only be able to hold a cup of water.
+Suppose you are treating a home for bed bugs.
+In that case, you’ll want the larger capacity or quickly become frustrated waiting for the unit to cool down and refill!
+However, a hand steamer may be the right choice if you’re in a studio apartment.

-If you’re a landlord or apartment manager and need to steam a large number of units, consider a continuous steamer.
-Even though the name implies endless steam, you still need to fill up the tank, but you won’t have to wait for cool down like single tank units.
+Consider a continuous steamer if you’re a landlord or apartment manager and need to steam many units.
+Even though the name implies endless steam, you still need to fill up the tank, but you won’t have to wait to cool down like single tank units.

-It all boils down to this: If you have a large area (more than 1 room, mattress, etc) then use a dry bed bug steamer, high psi, ability to regulate steam, large tank, good warranty!
+It all boils down to this: If you have a large area (more than 1 room, mattress, etc.), then use a dry bed bug steamer, high psi, ability to regulate steam, large tank, and good warranty!

-For small areas (few minutes) a wet bed bug steamer with a large tank if possible should do the trick.
+For small areas (a few minutes), a wet bed bug steamer with a large tank should do the trick.

-First, I would like to thank Bed Bug Girl and John G. for all of your interesting and informative advice.
+First, I would like to thank Bed Bug Girl and John G. for your interesting and informative advice.

 Here are the steps I have taken:

-1. I have bagged up any and all fabric items in my house and begun to launder.
-This includes all clothing, curtains, linens, stuffed animals, dog beds, etc. I have a lot of stuff, and want to give it all extra time in the dryer, so while this is going on, the clean, bagged stuff is in one room, and the unlaundered, bagged stuff is in another.
+- I have bagged up all fabric items in my house and begun to launder.
+This includes all clothing, curtains, linens, stuffed animals, dog beds, etc. I have a lot of stuff and want to give it all extra time in the dryer, so while this is going on, the clean, bagged stuff is in one room, and the dirty, bagged stuff is in another.

-2. I bought a garment steamer, ripped the dust covers off the backs of my box springs, and steamed EVERY area, both top and bottom, of them.
-Steamed my mattress, headboard, bed frame, the carpets in my closets, windowsills, and blinds.
-Bought bed bug covers for the box springs, and my king size mattress.
-Will leave them on forever.
-Sprinkled some DE between my mattress and box springs.
-After steaming, I sprayed all the cracks and crevices of my headboard with isopropynol, just in case.
+- I bought a garment steamer, ripped the dust covers off the backs of my box springs, and steamed EVERY area, both top and bottom, of them.
+I steamed my mattress, headboard, bed frame, closet carpets, windowsills, and blinds.
+I bought bed bug covers for the box springs and my king-size mattress.
+I will leave them on forever.
+I sprinkled some DE between my mattress and box springs.
+After steaming, I sprayed all the cracks and crevices of my headboard with isopropyl, just in case.

-4. Vacuumed all the carpets, used the edge tool and went over the edges REALLY well, then washed all baseboards.
+- Vacuumed all the carpets, used the edge tool, went over the edges REALLY well, then washed all baseboards.

-5. Bought a 50 lb. bag of DE from a feed store for $34.
+- I bought a 50 lb. bag of DE from a feed store for $34.
 (Cheap stuff!)
 Dusted around the perimeter of every bedroom.
-Have 3 bedrooms, but am only using 1 to sleep in.
+Have three bedrooms, but I am only using 1 to sleep in.

-6. Vacuumed out the dressers and night stands.
-Pulled the drawers out and vacuumed the insides.
+- I vacuumed out the dressers and nightstands.
+Pulled the drawers out, and vacuumed the insides.
 They sit empty in the middle of my bedroom now.

-7. My living room furniture is all leather, but I pulled all of the cushions off, vacuumed the undersides, which are fabric, and dusted with DE.
-Placed double sided tape around all of the legs.
+- My living room furniture is all leather, but I pulled all of the cushions off, vacuumed the undersides, which are fabric, and dusted them with DE.
+I placed double-sided tape around all of the legs.

-8. Pulled everything out of all the lower cupboards in my bathrooms, wiped them out thoroughly, wiped everything off, and put it back in.
-Took the opportunity to throw out all the bath salts, bubble baths, etc. that I never use.
+- I pulled everything out of all the lower cupboards in my bathrooms, wiped them out thoroughly, wiped everything off, and put it back in.
+I took the opportunity to throw out all the bath salts, bubble baths, etc., that I never use.

-9. Sprinkled DE in the bottoms of all of my empty linen and coat closets.
-Wiped them out thoroughly; all the shelves, etc.
+- I sprinkled DE in the bottoms of all of my empty linen and coat closets.
+I wiped them out thoroughly; all the shelves, etc.

-Today I plan on vacuming the living room and family room (the only 2 carpeted rooms left in my house) and dusting the perimeters with DE.
-In a week, I will vacuum up all of the DE in my house, and dust again.
-I leave the dogs in the kitchen of my house while I am not home (it has bifold doors), and have placed a kennel in my bedroom, on a little table, with legs coated in Vaseline, where they will have to sleep for the next couple months, until I am sure I have no problem.
+Today I plan on vacuuming the living room and family room (the only 2 carpeted rooms left in my house) and dusting the perimeters with DE.
+I will vacuum up all the DE in my house in a week and dust again.
+I leave the dogs in the kitchen of my house while I am not home (it has bi-fold doors), and have placed a kennel in my bedroom, on a little table, with legs coated in Vaseline, where they will have to sleep for the next couple months until I am sure I have no problem.

-It has been 8 days, and I have not been bitten again, nor have I seen signs of any bugs.
+It has been eight days, and I have not been bitten again or seen signs of any bugs.
 Perhaps I have gone slightly overboard, but, as I said, I would rather nip it in the bud now than have to deal with a huge infestation at some point.
-Even if I find nothing over the next couple months, I think I will leave the Vaseline in place.
+Even if I find nothing over the next couple of months, I will leave the Vaseline in place.
 Like John G. said, if you can eliminate their food source, you can break the life cycle.

 For those who say they can’t afford to buy a steamer, buy mattress covers, etc., I ask: How can you afford not to?
 If you have to beg, borrow, or steal (just kidding about the stealing), DO IT!!!
-I was freaked right out when I saw the bug bites, but after everything I have done, I have begun to feel much safer going to sleep at night.
-There are so many success stories, and the unsuccessful stories all seem to have one thing in common……not being diligent enough, or cutting corners.
+I was freaked out when I saw the bug bites, but after everything I had done, I began to feel much safer going to sleep at night.
+There are so many success stories, and the unsuccessful stories all have one thing in common – not being diligent enough or cutting corners.